 Whether you are hoping to mingle with some A-list celebs during your Las Vegas trip or you plan to visit the site of a famous celeb wedding, Vegas is a hot spot for celeb sighting’s and you won’t be disappointed.

-- Michael Jackson – For all the Michael Jackson fans out there, you will want to head over to the Mandalay Bay hotel to see the original statue that was created for his 1995 “HIStory” album cover.
-If you fancy a spot of window shopping, you could also head to the prestigious Regis Galerie, home to a huge variety of rare collectable in the Venetian where Michael Jackson was once filmed enjoying a shopping spree.
+For all the Michael Jackson fans out there, you will want to head over to the Mandalay Bay hotel to see the original statue that was created for his 1995 “HIStory” album cover.
+If you fancy a spot of window shopping, you could also head to the prestigious Regis Galerie, home to a huge variety of rare collectibles in the Venetian where Michael Jackson was once filmed enjoying a shopping spree.

-And if you liked this guide, be sure to check out our other Free Things to do Guides for London, Paris, New York City and other major (expensive) cities and share this guide with folks who you know are headed to Las Vegas!
+And if you liked this guide, be sure to check out our other Free Things to do Guides for London, Paris, New York City, Washington DC, Edinburgh, Athens and other major (expensive) cities and share this guide with folks who you know are headed to Las Vegas!
 Click the symbols in the sharebar to share via Facebook, Twitter, Flipboard and Pinterest.